Bachelor of Science

 Each student will:

-- Weigh decisions from an ethical perspective based on a biblical worldview.
+- Demonstrate ethical behavior (integrity, objectivity) in business settings based on a biblical worldview.